NW00594382/TelestraDemoApp/README.md

 2) NSURL Session is used for calling API.

-3) Pull to refesh allows you get latest data.
+3) Pull to refresh allows you get latest data.